 - 150 g / 5.3 oz of butter, at room temperature

 - 2 eggs

-Put the flour in a large mixing bowl, form a small indentation in the middle.
-Put yeast, sugar, and milk in it, stir it slightly and sprinkle with a little bit of flour.
+Place flour in a large mixing bowl and form a small mold in the middle.
+Crumble the yeast into it, add sugar and milk.
+Stir it slightly and sprinkle with a little bit of flour.
 Set aside until the yeast is activated and forms bubbles (this process takes about 10 – 15 minutes).

-Add salt, butter and eggs, knead with a hand mixer using kneading hooks until you have a soft and smooth dough.
-Cover with a clean kitchen cloth and let it rest at room temperature for approx. 1h., until it has doubled its size.
+Add salt, butter, and eggs.
+Using an electric mixer fitted with kneading hooks, mix all ingredients until you have a soft and smooth dough.
+Cover the bowl with a clean kitchen towel and let it rest at room temperature for approx. 1h., until it has doubled its size.

-Bake for about 40 – 45 minutes in the lower half of the oven.
-Take out, cool slightly, remove from the baking pan and let it cool down completely on a cooling rack.
+Bake for about 45 minutes in the middle of the oven.
+Take out, cool slightly, remove from the mold and let it cool down completely on a cooling rack.